schilling-p/assessment/readme.md

 The Goal:

-given an input of 3x3, print out a heatmap
+given an input of 3x3, print out a heatmap showing the adjacent neighbors for each cell

-in the heatmap:
+    - the input as well as the output are represented with a dictionary
+        - each key is a cell
+        - the values in the input are either 1 or 0

-    - each cell from the output is changed for a number representing the neighboring cells
+        - values in the output are the number of neighbors